EthanBautista/Object-detection/README.md

 5. Grab what ever video you like and put it into the "data" folder.

-6. In command prompt, type "python3 video_object_counter_caffemodel.py --video video_filename", then enjoy.
+6. In command prompt, type "python3 videodetection.py --video data/traffic.mp4", then enjoy.